2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase1/index.md

 ## Definition of ready

-The following table lists the information that needs to be available to the engineer before this phase can start.
+The following lists the information that needs to be available to the engineer before this phase can start.

 - Cloud Provider
 - Will 2i2c pay for cloud costs and recover them via invoice?